hupili/python-for-data-and-media-communication-gitbook/notes-week-07.md

   dtype: int64
   ```

-2. Dataframe.
+### Pandas Dataframe

 A DataFrame is a two dimensional object that can have columns with different types,dictionaries, lists, series etc...
 Dataframe is the primary pandas data structure.

+Example 3:

   ```python
   avg_ocean_depth = pd.Series({